samanthaandrews/samantha-andrews/newsletter/index.md

 <h1><span class="gradient__text">Gradient Mesh</span></h1>

-## A newsletter for artists, makers, and busy professionals who want to simplify their lives, pave their own path, and create an artistic practice
+## A newsletter for artists, makers, and busy professionals who want to pave their own path and start making art

 I’m Samantha Andrews, an artist and software engineer exploring what it means to build an ꩜ artistic and ✷ multi-passionate career.